PMA and endometriosis: which path?

 -

-by removing the lesions by an exeresis
+removing lesions by excision

-How does a PMA procedure work?
+How does PMA work?

-Samantha: her endometriosis and infertility
+Samantha: endometriosis and infertility

-Samantha explains that it was during an appointment with her gynecologist, when she described her symptoms and in particular the very strong pain she felt during her periods, that her gynecologist told her about endometriosis.
+Samantha explains that it was during an appointment with her gynecologist, when she described her symptoms and in particular the severe pain she felt during her periods, that her gynecologist told her about endometriosis.
 She then prescribed further tests to confirm the diagnosis of endometriosis, with more extensive examinations.
 Once the tests were completed, the verdict was in: she had endometriosis.